 After you scan the ball you can do the drill as long as you want to get comfortable with it.
 This is better than jumping right into a playlist when you first start.
 It’s a nice way to start because it’s only 1 drill and gets you used to the Dribble Up app and how it tracks the ball.
 There’s no time pressure of moving onto the next drill, you can keep playing with the same drill again until you’re comfortable with it and have the hang of how the smart ball app works.

 The playlist does give you a demo of how to do each drill but it’s short and as it runs you through the drills one after another it can be overwhelming for players new to the app.

 Here is an example of the trainer demonstrating one of the drills for you.

 Once you’re comfortable with the moves in the playlist you’re ready to press the Start button.

 7) Start the Playlist

 Once you press the green Start button you’ll see this screen, asking you to scan the DribbleUp ball.
-Drop your ball on the floor and roll it with your foot so it shows up inside the circle on the screen and once the ball is scanned the playlist will begin.
+Drop your ball on the floor and roll it with your foot so it shows up inside the square on the screen and once the ball is scanned the playlist will begin.

 Each drill will show you a video demo and then give you a few seconds to get ready before it starts a timer.
 When the timer begins that means the app has started grading your skills.